goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

 SQLAlchemy and Zope 3
 =====================

-"z3c.zalchemy" integrates the object relational mapper sqlalchemy into zope 3 as SQLOS integrates sqlobject.
+"z3c.zalchemy" integrates the object relational mapper SQLAlchemy into Zope 3 as SQLOS integrates sqlobject.

-zalchemy tries to do it's best not to interfere with the standard sqlalchemy usage.
-The main part of zalchemy is the integration of the sqlalchemy transaction into the zope transaction.
-This is solved by using a data manager which joins the zope transaction for every newly created thread.
+zalchemy tries to do it's best not to interfere with the standard SQLAlchemy usage.
+The main part of zalchemy is the integration of the SQLAlchemy transaction into the Zope transaction.
+This is solved by using a data manager which joins the Zope transaction for every newly created thread.

 Important
 =========

-Zope uses the transaction module to handle transactions. zalchemy plugs into this mechanism and uses it's own data manager to use zopes transaction module.
+Zope uses the transaction module to handle transactions. zalchemy plugs into this mechanism and uses it's own data manager to use Zope's transaction module.

-zalchemy provides the method z3c.zalchemy.getSession to obtain a sqlalchemy session object.
-This method makes sure the session is connected to zopes transactions.
+zalchemy provides the method z3c.zalchemy.getSession to obtain a SQLAlchemy session object.
+This method makes sure the session is connected to Zope's transactions.

-Never get es session directly from sqlalchemy !
+Never get a session directly from SQLAlchemy!

 It is also important to never store an instance of a session.
 Always directly use z3c.zalchemy.getSession.
 This is necessary because you never know when